mwaugh0328/minnesota-phd-trade-2025/README.md

 ### The plan

-* Monday 3rd February: Detailed discussion of the [Eaton and Kortum (2002) model](./readings/EK-2002.pdf).
+* Monday 3rd February: Detailed discussion of the [Eaton and Kortum (2002) model](./readings/EK2002.pdf).

 * Wednesday 5th February: We will have seen the equivalence between Eaton and Kortum and Armington.
 Then given demand system (Armington-CES), we will derive the optimal, unilateral tariff, in primal form.
 Readings are [Costinot, Rodriguez-Clare](./readings/CRC_Handbook.pdf) and [Dixit 1985](./readings/dixit-1985.pdf)

 * Monday 10th February: Continue with optimal tariff in more general settings and quantiative implications.

-* Wednesday 12th February: Political economy arguments for tariffs: [Grossman Helpman 1994](https://www.jstor.org/stable/2118033) and [Adao, Costinot, Donaldson](https://www.nber.org/papers/w31798).
+* Wednesday 12th February: Political economy arguments for tariffs: [Grossman Helpman 1994](./readings/grossman-helpman.pdf) and [Adao, Costinot, Donaldson](https://www.nber.org/papers/w31798).

-* Wednesday 26th February: Quantitative analysis of trade wars: [Ossa 2014](https://www.aeaweb.org/articles?id=10.1257/aer.104.12.4104)
+* Wednesday 26th February: Quantitative analysis of trade wars: [Ossa 2014](./readings/ossa-2014.pdf)

 * Monday 3rd March: Connection with US-China trade war [Caliendo and Parro 2021](https://www.nber.org/papers/w29051)

 ---

-Deliverables:
+### Deliverables

 * One problem set for me.
 It will be focused on computation.